Helpful Links

 Minnesota

-JCR Productions is currently in the process of submitting a Minnesota CE approval application for all our of workshops and online course.
-In the meantime, we can provide you with a document to submit your own Minnesota hours in upon request.
+JCR Productions does not currently have provider approval.
+In the meantime, we can provide you with a document to submit your own Minnesota hours for individual approval upon request.

 Master: Iowa, Nebraska, North Dakota and South Dakota